ghik/silencer/README.md

 ## Annotation-based suppression

-With the plugin enabled, warnings can be suppressed using the `@com.github.ghik.silencer.silent` annotation.
+With the plugin enabled, warnings can be suppressed using the `@com.github.ghik.silencer.silent` or `@scala.annotation.nowarn` annotation.
 It can be applied on a single statement or expression, entire `def`/`val`/`var` definition or entire `class`/`object`/`trait` definition.